gersteinj/TechReady2019/Day01/PITCHME.md

   digitalWrite(ledPin, HIGH);
 }
 ```
-* Try uploading your code to the Arduino.
-What happens?
 +++
 How do you think we could make the LED turn off?
 Try adding a line to do it
 +++